riatlabs/decentral.community/fosdem2026.md

 making sure to select "Decentralized Internet and Privacy" in the Track dropdown.

+Use the submission notes to let us know about:
+- the talk duration (25 min or 50 min)
+- links to code, slides or other resources for the talk

 ## Key dates
 - Submission deadline: December 7 2025, 23:59 CET
 - Announcement of selected talks: December 15 2025